 Found a suspicious file in an email, on your computer or online?
-Find below the best free online virus scanners to quickly check any file for malicious code and open attachments with confidence.
+Wondering “Is this file safe?”
+Find here the best free online av scanners to quickly check any file for malicious code and open attachments with confidence.

 First, Wimbledon’s Whimsical Whiteness

 Can you play tennis without sweating and win?
 Can you don striking colors without ugly wet marks and sweat?

 Clearly, something had to give at 1880s Wimbledon.
 It was not the winning; it was not the sweating; it was not the tennis even; no: the colors had to go!

 Now, you want your computer and device to be squeaky clean and whitely clad?
 As we have learned in Wimbledon, one cannot immediately tell the sweaty dirt marks against that background.
 Turn to these colorful websites instead:

 For most comprehensive—if not total—a virus check, stop by VirusTotal.

 VirusTotal scans any file you upload using a myriad of engines.
 This means a short wait (perhaps), and an all-encompassing view.
 The all-encompassing view is comforting if all is green, unequivocal if all is red, and disconcerting if some scanners report a malicious file and others do not.

 VirusTutal ranks all engines equally.
 To help make sense of mixed results, you get to see how other users voted on a file’s security—and can vote yourself, of course.
 For the assessment of a file’s security, of course, is like everything in life: in the end, everything is but a vague hint, and you have to decide the matter yourself.

 To support your conclusions, VirusTotal offers a few tools more: technical details aplenty (from hashes to contents, actions taken by executables, network traffic and metadata), an engine that finds similar files and, most usefully perhaps, “VirusTotal Graph”, which displays connections between files and their origin on the web.